jmcbroom/etl/README.md

 # etl

 ETL repository for DoIT work.

 ETL means *extract-transform-load* data across systems.
-For example, Department X manages their data in an Oracle database, we retrieve it, process it by cleaning values or joining multiple tables, and then publish it on our open data portal for residents and other departments to easily consume.
+For example, Department X manages their data in an Oracle database, we retrieve it and store a copy in our central PostgreSQL database, process it by cleaning values or joining multiple tables, and then publish data views to our open data portal for residents and other departments to easily consume.

 ## Context

+Each ETL is made up of:
+- Process: a group of many datasets that rely on the same origin data; `process/` subfolders in this repo match our PostgreSQL database schemas
+- Datasets: Individual tables and views within a process

-Each ETL has four steps, each with it's own .yml file:
+Each process has four parts or steps:
-- 00_metadata: Describes the process
+- `00_metadata`: Describes the overall process; `metadata/` contains dataset-level descriptions
-- 01_extract: Gets the source data
+- `01_extract`: Gets the source data
-- 02_transform: Cleans the data
+- `transform/`: Cleans each dataset
-- 03_load: Puts the data online
+- `load/`: Puts each dataset online

-Depending on your data request, you might want to add a new view to an existing process (like DLBA or BSEED datasets for example), or create an entirely new process.
-If creating new, copy the four template .yml files in `example/` to a new folder under `process/`.

 ## Setup